 Largely based on her reputation, the captain agreed, and asked her to join the ship's officers for lunch, as it was just after 11am.
 Inger managed to get a taxi to the Daughter by quarter to twelve and she found the crew friendly and deferential.
 Once they settled in and the meal was served, Inger found she much preferred Sword Worlds cuisine to Aslan food.
 As they talked, Inger couldn't help but notice the small size of the crew.
 She soon learned that a number of Imperial-native crew had already left the ship.
 As they discussed the ship's issues, the captain presented papers stating they had the ship modified outside the Imperium.
 This, along with the ship's Joyeuse (Sword Worlds) registry, meant the Imperium had no rightful claim to oppose their fittings, no matter how they felt about them.

 Inger could see, right off, that the Sword Worlder's attitude was a good heavy chunk of their problems.
-They steadfastly demanded their interstellar rights to mount war munitions class weapons on a merchant ship within the borders of a nation their government recently lost a war to.
+They steadfastly demanded their interstellar rights to mount war munitions class weapons on a merchant ship within the borders of a nation their government recently lost a war with.
 The sore feelings were the least of the problems, in a region where some sore losers had taken to piracy and some were rumored to even be still fighting the war.
 Despite this, Inger used her name, which was very much a Sword Worlds cultural name, as her foot in the door.
 She worked with the crew, and learned their side of the issue from them.
 It was some time into the meal that Ms. Vik learned something key to the dispute.
 As a foreign flagged vessel, they "should have" filed the correct paperwork with Imperial authorities, to enter Imperial space armed with fusion weapons.

 Ms. Vik first called Countess Ursara's seneschal, and asked his permission to use his name.
 She then spent some time explaining the situation as she saw it.
 During this, the captain and crew watched uneasily as titles were mentioned in passing and with little explanation.
 But once off the comms, Ms. Vik explained that her crew recently "did a favor" for a Countess in-system, and had gained the ability to drop her name when calling the lawyers the Countess had on retainer in-system.